 Data and Analytics Capturing: As part of capturing reliable and insightful data and information, we partnered with the University of Exeter Environment & Climate Emergency Team to adopt the Greenstone data capturing and analytics program.
 This allows us to create a consistent approach to carbon footprint reporting and understand where the key areas are for carbon reduction.

 Cleaning: Our Cleaning Team is implementing a new dosing system, which will greatly improve the environmental sustainability of the products we use.
 All products have a ‘WEIR’ (Wright Environmental Impact Rating) rating system that measure the raw materials used, the risk of release to the environment, the environmental hazard classification, the impact of water used in product, the impact of usage, the pH, and the impact of energy used to prepare & manufacture a finished product.
 Plus, the super-concentrated nature of what is being purchased, and the volumes in which they are provided, mean that we expect a reduction of 3,000 plastic bottles per year, alongside a reduction in shipping and associated emissions.

 Reprographics: Our Reprographics team has several different options for sustainable printing.
-The most commonly used paper for laser printing is FSC certified and CO2 neutral and it’s also used in the student fleet printers (eg in the IT Suite and Library).
+The most commonly used paper for laser printing(link is external) is FSC certified(link is external) and CO2 neutral and it’s also used in the student fleet printers (eg in the IT Suite and Library).
 The team also stocks a 75% part-recycled paper - Evolution Value(link is external) – which, unlike many recycled papers, is produced without chlorine bleaching.
 This paper is used in the staff fleet copiers.
 Also on offer is a 100% recycled ‘newsprint’(link is external) paper (for printing in the Repro office only).